linode/manager/docs/development-guide/09-mocking-data.md

 To run Cloud Manager without feature flags enabled, either:

 - Run the app without `REACT_APP_LAUNCH_DARKLY_ID` defined in `.env`, or:
-- In the browser Developer Tools, Block network requests to `*launchdarkly*`.
+- In the browser Developer Tools, block network requests to `*launchdarkly*`.

 To run Cloud Manager with _specific values_ assigned to feature flags: